colin-gourlay/sundown-sessions/src/content/releases/s/soft-cell/non-stop-ecstatic-dancing/index.md

 ---
 ## About

-Non Stop Ecstatic Dancing is a release by Soft Cell released in 1982-06-21.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Tainted Love / Where Did Our Love Go?.
+*Non Stop Ecstatic Dancing* earns its place in the Sundown Sessions catalogue through “Tainted Love / Where Did Our Love Go?”, a selection that offers a direct route into Soft Cell's work.

+Heard in the context of the full release, “Tainted Love / Where Did Our Love Go?” is an invitation to explore beyond the track featured on the show.